Sonic the Hedgehog (1991 video game): Awards

 At the 1991 Golden Joystick Awards, Sonic the Hedgehog won Overall Game of the Year.
 In the 1991 Electronic Gaming Monthly awards, Sonic the Hedgehog won Game of the Year.
 At the European Computer Trade Show (ECTS) awards, it won the awards for Best Video Game and Going Live Viewers Award.
 In 1992, Mega ranked Sonic as their third-favorite Genesis game.
-In 1995, Flux magazine rated the game 4th in its "Top 100 Video Games."
-In 1996, GamesMaster ranked the game 78th on their "Top 100 Games of All Time."
+In 1995, Flux rated the game fourth in its "Top 100 Video Games".
+In 1996, GamesMaster ranked the game 78th on their "Top 100 Games of All Time".
 In 2016, The Strong National Museum of Play inducted Sonic the Hedgehog to its World Video Game Hall of Fame.

 Retrospective reviews

 Retrospective reception has been positive, with an 86% rating at the review aggregator GameRankings based on nine reviews published online in the 2000s.
 Sonic the Hedgehog has maintained its popularity, and has since been considered one of the greatest video games of all time.

 Frank Provo of GameSpot described the game as "one of the best platformers of all time", finding that despite technical issues in the Game Boy Advance port "after all these years, the underlying graphics, audio, and gameplay still hold up".
 Lucas M. Thomas of IGN agreed that it stood the test of time.
 Writing in The Guardian, Keith Stuart observed that Sonic the Hedgehog's emphasis on speed and pinball mechanics dramatically departs from generally accepted precepts of game design, requiring that players "learn through repetition rather than observation" as "the levels aren't designed to be seen or even understood in one playthrough."
 However, Stuart concluded that "sometimes in Sonic, when you get better, or through sheer luck, things take off, every jump is right, every loop-the-loop is perfect, and you're in the flow, sailing above the game's strange structure ...
 Sonic is incorrect game design and yet ... it's a masterpiece."